-- Absent questions or concerns by the Board, the proposed investment will be finalized and the necessary documentation executed, and funds placed with the manager. - Staff and consultant will confirm that the commitment has been made, and the amount allocated to SCERS, at a subsequent Board meeting. - Because management of the Opportunities portfolio is dynamic and ongoing, Staff and the consultant will also have authority to make adjustments to the Opportunities portfolio in order to assure that the portfolio is optimally aligned to achieve the objectives of the asset class.
+- Absent questions or concerns by the Board, the proposed investment will be finalized and the necessary documentation executed, and funds placed with the manager. - SCERS' Board President or Chief Executive Officer are authorized to execute any and all documents which may reasonably be required to complete any Opportunities investment on behalf of SCERS. - Staff and consultant will confirm that the commitment has been made, and the amount allocated to SCERS, at a subsequent Board meeting. - Because management of the Opportunities portfolio is dynamic and ongoing, Staff and the consultant will also have authority to make adjustments to the Opportunities portfolio in order to assure that the portfolio is optimally aligned to achieve the objectives of the asset class.
 This includes, but is not limited to the authority to: (1) trim or add to existing investment mandates; (2) terminate and/or replace an existing manager; (3) submit redemption requests; (4) determine the appropriate sources for funding a new mandate or adding to an existing mandate; and (5) Determine the appropriate application of any returned capital. - If and when Staff and consultant determine that such actions are necessary, a timely report will be prepared outlining why the action is/was deemed necessary and how it impacts SCERS' Opportunities portfolio.
 Notice will be promptly provided to the Board regarding the action and the report will be provided to the Board.